tumetus/tuomokankaanpaa/public/blog-posts/best-extensions-for-vs-code-in-2020/index.md

 title: "Best extensions for VS Code in 2020"
 date: "2020-04-01"
 coverImage: "best-vs-code-extensions-2020.png"
+description: "Here is my top picks for the best VS Code extensions in 2020.
+These are a must have for every web developer using VS Code."
+excerpt: "Here is my top picks for the best VS Code extensions in 2020.
+These are a must have for every web developer using VS Code."
+tags: productivity, web development, vscode
 ---

 A while back I shared my favourite VS Code extensions exclusively to the [CodePulse newsletter](/newsletter) subscribers.
 I now decided to share them with all of you!